Red Skies Music Ensemble

 Performing Group

-Using music as the portal, the hour-long Red Skies shows combine a lively research-based narration with live music, theatrical vignettes, and large screen archival images to bring general audiences on a journey of exciting experiential engagement with the meanings of artifacts, archives, special collections and exhibits of local and national libraries, museums, historical societies and house museums.
+Using music as the portal, the hour-long Red Skies shows combine a fascinating research-based narration with live music, theatrical vignettes, and large screen archival images to give audiences experiential engagement with the meanings of the artifacts, archives, special collections and exhibits of local and national libraries, museums, and historical societies.

-The shows, authored by Trudy Williams or co-authored with George Boziwick, weave meanings and inter-connections across time and medium, aiming to inspire a closer relationships of audiences to their shared humanities heritage.
+The ninety-minute shows, authored by Trudy Williams or co-authored with George Boziwick, weave inter-connections across time and medium, aiming to inspire a closer relationship of the community to their shared socio-cultural history heritage, its relevance to today, and the value of preservation.

-Performances include an audience participation component during the show and a Q&A at the end.
-The shows are crafted for easy adaptation to any size space, formal, informal, indoors and out; and are cast and crew are drawn when feasible from the community where a shows will be performed.
+Performances include an audience participation component during the show, and a Q&A at the end.
+Crafted for easy adaptation to any size space, formal, informal, indoors and out, shows draw cast and crew mainly locally.

-Performances (partial list).
-The Library of Congress; The New York Public Library for the Performing Arts Lincoln Center Public Program Series; The Oberon Theater of the American Repertory Theater, sponsored by the Harvard Houghton Library and A.R.T.
-Special Programs; Yale University Institute of Sacred Music; The Emily Dickinson Museum; International Emily Dickinson Society, Amherst College; The Long Island Museum.
+Performances include: The Library of Congress; New York Public Library for the Performing Arts Lincoln Center Public Program Series; Oberon Theater of the American Repertory Theater, sponsored by the Harvard Houghton Library and A.R.T.
+Special Programs; Yale University Institute of Sacred Music; The Emily Dickinson Museum; International Emily Dickinson Society, Amherst College; The Long Island Museum of American Art; Hadley Historical Society, in partnership with Porter- Phelps-Huntington Museum.
 Find out more at www.TheRedSkiesMusicEnsemble.com

-2024 In Development: Rhythm and Rails Trudy Williams, Author.
+2025 In Development: Rhythm & Rails.
+Trudy Williams, Author.
 Partnership with Historic Northampton.
+At Forbes Library 12/25.

-Complex Harmony: Music, Walt Whitman and the Railroad.
+Complex Harmony: Music, Walt Whitman and the Railroads.
 Trudy Williams, Author

 Primary Discipline